-An Introduction of Skopos Theory
+An Introduction to Skopos Theory

 Skopos theory shaped the way translators work by detaching from the source text and focusing on the target purpose and audience.

 The concept of “translation” goes way back in history, featuring in discussions of Cicero and Horace, in the first century BCE.
 However, at this time it was seen as a mere means to learn new languages and read foreign texts.

 It was not until the 1950s and 60s that people began adopting a more systematic and scientific approach to the study of translation, viewing it from a linguistic-oriented point of view.
 From these approaches, some stood out, including Vinay’s and Darbelnet’s contrastive approach to translation, which defined several translation strategies and methodologies, and Eugene Nida’s dynamic-equivalence theory.

 Then, in the 1970’s Germany, a linguist by the name of Hans J. Vermeer broke the linguist-oriented trend by introducing the skopos theory, the first known functional approach to translation, which defends that every translation has a purpose, which would consequently determine the strategies the translator should adopt.

 Before translation was perceived as a functional act, the quality of a translation was assessed based on “equivalence” and how faithful the translation was to the source text.
 Although it is indeed important to comply with these criteria to a certain extent, that doesn’t mean neglecting other aspects.